Senate body approves Cooperative Societies Amendment Bill 2020

 ISLAMABAD: The Senate Committee on Interior Tuesday approved the Cooperative Societies Amendment Bill 2020.

-The meeting of the Senate Standing Committee on Interior was held Tuesday in the Parliament House chaired by Senator Abdul Rehman Malik.

-The bill was approved by the National Assembly on Monday and referred to the Senate that sent it to the Standing Committee on Senate for consideration.
+The Cooperative Societies Amendment Bill 2020 was approved by the National Assembly on Monday and referred to the Senate that sent it to the Standing Committee on Senate for consideration and it is expected that the Bill now be presented before the Senate for its consideration.

+Chairman Senator Rehman Malik said, “We have to enact necessary legislation as per the demand of FATF as being on its grey list is a national issue.
+He said that it is very important and national duty to get Pakistan out of the FATA’s grey list.

+The committee strongly condemned the incident of rape of a woman on the Sialkot and Lahore, expressed great concerns over it.
+Rehman Malik expressed that it was very unfortunate incident and the committee would conduct a detailed inquiry into it as it had pursued the Zainab’s case to its logical conclusion.